 A small boy, on his knees, hangs over the bath with his nanny, a Romanesque beauty he calls Ninny.
 Her dark eyes smile at him.
 In the bath bromide papers float; photographs taken with her Kodak 3A.
 A refulgent privacy would characterise Cecil’s own photography: upturned faces, steamy lighting, flowery auras.
 A vicious bitch, he was nonetheless given to lingering adorations.
-Ninny, for one, went on to assist Cecil when he, in a studio screened by magenta silk and pale muslin, created his own world of made-up characters, assisted by a cast of real queens, kings, writers and actors.
+Ninny, for one, went on to assist the adult Cecil.
+Together they played make-believe, in a studio draped in muslin and magenta silk.
+Only, by that point, Cecil had amassed his desired cast of real-world celebrities, queens, kings, writers and actors.

 This world-making, making the private public, is showcased in the exhibition, Cecil Beaton’s Bright Young Things at The National Portrait Gallery, London, 12 March to 7 June 2020.
 Beaton, crafting his own story in over 120 volumes of diaries that he edited and redrafted, was a forerunner of Instagram.
-Through his own filter of myth-making, he photographed his hawkish eyes and sullen, rouged pout and sent his selfies to Social Editors, determined to be a celebrity.
+Through his own filter of myth-making, he photographed his hawkish eyes and sullen, rouged pout.
+Desperate to be famous, he sent his selfies to Social Editors.
 “No one could help me,” he said, in a 1962 BBC interview.
 “It was up to me to find the sort of world I wanted.”

 Born in 1904, Cecil was not poor, despite casting himself as a Cinderella.
 However, as the oldest son of a timber merchant and grandson of a Cumberland blacksmith, Beaton was deprived of that aristocratic spectacle, typical of Elizabethan dandies, or Beau Brummel, that might have otherwise sanctioned his femininity.
 Embarrassed by his bourgeois Hampstead home, Beaton had no intention of overthrowing the Establishment.
 He plotted to better it.
 He petitioned Vogue and Tatler with portraits of himself, his mother and his sisters.
 He wore drag for the Footlights at Cambridge and failed to get a degree.
 Dressing himself as an upper-class socialite, he invented his own form of queer prestige, borrowing from Surrealism, aestheticism and the theatre.